SucRunBug/EnglishLearningLog/notebook.md

 plastered (covered) full of posters /ˈplæstərd/ adj.

-adjacent makeup stations
+adjacent (/əˈdʒeɪsɪnt/ close to or near something) makeup stations

-There's quite a lot of scattered makeup and feminine accessories.
+There's quite a lot of scattered (/ˈskætəd/ spread out all over the place) makeup and feminine (/ˈfɛmɪnɪn/) accessories (/ækˈsɛsəri/ sth. to make better, like jewelry, handbags or belts).

-footage
+footage (/ˈfʊtɪdʒ/ a section of film or video that's been shot or recorded)

-Rhodes trembles, his lips taut as he fights back tears.
+Rhodes trembles (/ˈtrɛmbəl/ shake), his lips taut (/tɔt/ tight rather than slack) as he fights back tears.

-tend to their graves
+tend (have care of or look after) to their graves (tomb)

-I shouldn't have said all this baloney.
+I shouldn't have said all this baloney. (/bəˈlʌʊni/ *Baloney* is nonsense.
+When someone says something completely ridiculous, call it a bunch of *baloney*)

 ## 20

 comprehensive school

-instant coffee
+instant coffee - An *instant* is a very short time.

-you stumble across sth.
+you stumble (/ˈstʌmbəl/ encounter by chance) across sth.
+Example: *I stumbled across an old photo album while cleaning the room.* (You found the album unexpectedly while doing something else.)

-some appear tense and grim
+some appear tense (/tɛns/) and grim (/grɪm/) - Example: *At the meeting, some appear tense and grim, clearly worried about the outcome.* (certain people or things seem to be anxious, stressed, and serious.)

-shoot and upload my awesome reel
+shoot and upload my awesome reel (/ril/)

-you've got the right look and vibe
+you've got the right look and vibe (/vaɪb/ energy, mood, or personality)

-Wanna have a go at playing the lead in my skit?
+Wanna have a go at playing the lead in my skit (/skɪt/)?

-cunning and nasty
+cunning and nasty (/ˈnɑsti/ Something *nasty* is filthy, foul, dirty, or awful. *Nasty* isn't a word for anything nice.)

-She may be this average Joe working in some office by day.
+She may be this average Joe working in some office by day. (**“Average Joe”** refers to a common, everyday person who blends in and doesn’t stand out in any extraordinary way.)

-daredevil
+daredevil (/ˈdɛdɛvəl/ someone who is recklessly adventurous)

-brutal
+brutal (/ˈbrutəl/ something beastly and harsh)

 But what I see is someone who, despite never harming a fly, has this other side that's profoundly mysterious.

 Is that really a compliment?

-It's always nerve-wracking, the first time you read through a script.
+It's always nerve-wracking (/nəv/ /ræk/ stressful), the first time you read through a script.

 go through some lines with me

-rehearse some lines for ...(a script)
+rehearse (/rəˈhʌs/) some lines for ...(a script)

-sb. owe it all to me
+sb. owe it all to me (*“He became a successful musician, but he owes it all to me.”*)

-the big bad kingpin
+the big bad kingpin (someone who is important)

 stare flabbergasted at sb.